Loading...

 1. Implement SPF or DKIM - Set up Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM) for your domain.
 These are effective in reducing email spoofing and security risks.

-2. Validate DNS Records - Ensure that your IP addresses or sending domains have proper forward and reverse DNS records.
-This confirms that the sending hostname corresponds to the IP address.
+2. Validate DNS Records - Make sure your IP addresses or sending domains have proper forward and reverse DNS records.
+This will verify that the hostname being sent matches the IP address.

-3. Utilize TLS Connections - Use Transport Layer Security (TLS) for email transmission.
-This encryption secures email privacy and requires both sender and recipient to use TLS.
-In Google Workspace, TLS can be activated and configured.
+3. Utilize TLS Connections - Use transport layer security (TLS) while sending emails.
+TLS is the encryption for privacy in emails that assumes that both sender and receiver must have used TLS.
+In Google Workspace, TLS can be enabled and configured.

-5. Adhere to Internet Message Format Standard - Format your email messages according to the Internet Message Format Standard, which outlines the basic structure of email messages.
+5. Adhere to Internet Message Format Standard - Format your email messages following the Internet Message Format Standard, which outlines the basic structure of email messages.

 6. Avoid Impersonating Gmail "From" Headers - Do not impersonate Gmail in the From: headers of your emails.
 Google's new DMARC policy might quarantine or block emails that do so.